-Lanes that are sometimes restricted to transit vehicles or HOV or HO/T, and sometimes open to general traffic.
+Lanes that are sometimes restricted to transit vehicles or High Occupancy Vehicles (HOVs) or High/Occupancy Toll (HO/T) lanes, and sometimes open to general traffic.

 Cooperative Agreement

 An agreement where one or more public transit agencies or governmental units contribute to, or are assessed for, the value of public transit services provided by another public transit agency.
 There is usually a written memorandum of understanding or mutual agreement on the calculation and payment for the services.
 Generally, the service is part of the public transit agency's directly operated (DO) service.